peterdekker/agents-intergenerational/README.md

 ## Installation

+This script requires Python 3.9 or later.
 To install the dependencies use pip and the requirements.txt in this directory. e.g.

 ```
     $ pip install -r requirements.txt